Karanei-Kimutai/InternetApplicationProgrammingProject/README.md

 This is a Laravel 12 application designed to streamline the management of temporary campus passes, guest records, and security staff workflows.
 The system provides a digital solution for issuing and verifying temporary access passes, replacing manual logbooks with a more secure and efficient process.

+Key Features:

+University Member Portal: Secure login for students and staff using their existing university credentials (simulated via an external AMS database).

+Guest Access: A public-facing portal for visitors to request temporary passes.

+Admin Dashboard: A centralized hub for administrators to review, approve, or reject pass applications.

+Security Portal: A dedicated interface for security guards to verify QR codes and check pass validity in real-time.

+QR Code Integration: Automatic generation of secure QR codes for approved passes.

+Email Notifications: Automated emails for application receipts, approvals, and rejections.

 ## Prerequisites